truenas/documentation/content/SCALE/SCALETutorials/Credentials/RootlessLogin.md

 Some screens and UI settings still refer to the root account.
 These references should change to the administrator account in future release of SCALE.
 {{< /hint >}}

-##  About Admin and Root Login and Passwords
+##  About Admin and Root Logins and Passwords

-At present, SCALE has both the root and local administrator users and passwords.
+At present, SCALE has both the root and local administrator user logins and passwords.
-The local administrator (admin) account performs the same functions and has the same access the root user has.
+If properly set up, the local administrator (admin) account performs the same functions and has the same access the root user has.

 The root user is no longer the default user so you must add a password to use the root user.